enginustun/query-face/README.md

   - [ ] first
   - [ ] columnInfo
   - [ ] raw?
-- [ ] run | execute
+- [x] run
 this is the function that sends query to server.